Configure c4 for AWS

 For more information about configuring the AWS CLI, see AWS CLI Configuration Basics.

-To be able to access your instances you must have an active EC2 key pair in your AWS account.
-The key pair that you specify will be associated with the EC2 instances and are used for authentication.
-For more information, see Amazon EC2 key pairs.
+To be able to access your instances over SSH you must have an active EC2 key pair in your AWS account.
+The key pair that you specify will be associated with the EC2 instances and is used for authentication.
+For more information about authentication using EC2 keys, see Amazon EC2 key pairs.

 aws --profile default-mfa ec2 create-key-pair \